History of the Seventh-day Adventist Church: Edson and the Heavenly Sanctuary

 Edson shared his experience with many of the local Adventists who were greatly encouraged by his account.
-As a result, he began studying the bible with two of the other believers in the area, O.R.L.
-Crosier and Franklin B. Hahn, who published their findings in a paper called Day-Dawn.
+As a result, he began studying the bible with two of the other believers in the area, O. R. L. Crosier and Franklin B. Hahn, who published their findings in a paper called Day-Dawn.
 This paper explored the biblical parable of the Ten Virgins and attempted to explain why the bridegroom had tarried.
 The article also explored the concept of the day of atonement and what the authors called "our chronology of events".

 The findings published by Crosier, Hahn and Edson led to a new understanding about the sanctuary in heaven.
 Their paper explained how there was a sanctuary in heaven, that Christ, the High Priest, was to cleanse.
 The believers understood this cleansing to be what the 2300 days in Daniel was referring to.

 George Knight wrote, "Although originally the smallest of the post-Millerite groups, it came to see itself as the true successor of the once-powerful Millerite movement."
 This view was endorsed by Ellen White.
 However, Seeking a Sanctuary sees it more as an offshoot of the Millerite movement.

 The "Sabbath and Shut Door" Adventists were disparate, but slowly emerged.
 Only Joseph Bates had had any prominence in the Millerite movement.

-Adventists are heirs of earlier outcast believers; Waldenses, Protestant Reformers including the Anabaptists, English and Scottish Puritans, evangelicals of the 18th century including Methodists, Seventh Day Baptists, and others who rejected established church traditions.
+Adventists see themselves as heirs of earlier outcast believers: Waldenses, Protestant Reformers including the Anabaptists, English and Scottish Puritans, Evangelicals of the 18th century including Methodists, Seventh Day Baptists, and others who rejected established church traditions.